Georgia Tech graduates who are at least my age (or a little younger) will remember “Drownproofing.”

 Those of you who have never been part of a startup company may not realize just how scary it is… if you and your teammates don’t deliver, you don’t get paid.
 And many of the skills necessary to be successful in an entrepreneurial environment can’t be taught in a classroom… you have to learn them through experience.
 But starting or joining a startup company after graduation is a major commitment — you’re giving up the salary and security of a bigger company, you’re likely extending the payback on your student loans, and you may find out after a few years that you really don’t like the startup environment after all!
 Which is perfectly okay: Boeing needs employees, and so do thousands of smaller, less-visible companies.
 It’s important to find an environment that suits you.

 But what if we could “throw students into the deep end” before they graduate?
-What if they could experience entrepreneurship without the “all-in” risk demanded of a full-time entrepreneur?
+What if they could experience entrepreneurship without the “all-in” commitment demanded of a full-time entrepreneur?
+When neither a marriage nor a mortgage is at risk?

 Georgia Tech has dabbled in this for a while.
 We’ve had the hugely-successful TI:GER program, but that’s limited to a handful of graduate students per year.
 The most recent Flashpoint cohort had a team of GT undergraduates.
 The InVenture Prize has generated huge engagement in three years; last year, over 500 undergraduates participated.
 But if you read the GT strategic plan, it’s filled with references to entrepreneurship… including Goal 3: “Ensure That Innovation, Entrepreneurship, and Public Service Are Fundamental Characteristics of Our Graduates.”
 We need to do more.